observIQ/stanza/README.md

 # About Stanza

 Stanza is a fast and lightweight log transport and processing agent.
 It's designed as a modern replacement for Fluentd, Fluent Bit, and Logstash.
 Stanza can run as a standalone agent on all major operating systems, or it can be embedded directly into any Golang application.

-## Roadmap

-Stanza uses GitHub [projects](https://github.com/observIQ/stanza/projects) to organize future work.
-There's a lot to do, and more use cases are identified almost daily.
-We'll keep it organized and moving forward the best we can, but we're always looking for great ideas and contributions of all sizes.
+Stanza is also highly integrated to perform seamlessly with the applications in Google Cloud Platform (GCP) based production environments.

 ## OpenTelemetry